dhellmann/git-nit/README.rst

 git-nit is a tool that helps grabbing existing reviews on gerrit and layering on a new patch to fix nits.

+Normally review comments are left on the patch in the web UI or via gertty.
+For really small suggestions, however, it is nicer to just propose the update either as a new revision of a patch or as a follow-up patch. git-nit helps you do that by making it easier to grab the patch being reviewed in a local copy of the repository.
+It automates the steps of cloning the repository to a new directory, configuring git-review, then downloading the patch in question.
+Running one command will set you up to help the person whose code you are reviewing.

 Installing
 ==========